What is MD&A?

 There is no law or rule as such for the content of MD&A. Different companies use different content, but some of the information needs to be put in it.
 Here are some of the facts that needed to be stated for an MD&A to look informative.

 While the administrative overview is not a mandate, most companies choose to include it.
-In the overview, management discusses the company’s fiscal targets, its strengths and weaknesses, its pitfalls and challenges, and its openings for growth.
+In the overview, management discusses the company’s fiscal targets, strengths and weaknesses, pitfalls and challenges, and opportunities for growth.

 Management generally presents the financial results for the year-end, recapitulating and interpreting the figures from the report, but they may also present quarterly reports.